skx/github-action-build/README.md

 This repository contains a simple GitHub Action implementation, which allows you to build your project, in a repository-specific fashion.

+The expectation is that you would create an action-based workflow:

+* Checkout the code.
+* Run the tests.
+* Run the build, generating your artifacts.
+* Upload the artifacts.
+  * Perhaps using my [github-action-publish-binaries](https://github.com/skx/github-action-publish-binaries/) action.

 ## Enabling the action